The Day You Leave For Vacation

 - Pack the Car -

-Keep the garage door closed while you pack your luggage in the car to keep from advertising your departure to people driving by.
+Keep the garage door closed while you pack your luggage in the car to keep from advertising your departure to people who are driving by.

 - Lock Up -